 All national coach services to Edinburgh arrive at St Andrew Square bus station, at the east end of Princes Street.
 Timetables can be found on the Citylink and National Express websites.

 The mainline rail network serves the centre of Edinburgh well.
 Edinburgh Waverley is at the east end of Princes Street and Haymarket Station is at the west end.

-Proceed to Haymarket Station and catch a number 25 bus from Dalry Road which will terminate at the Main Entrance of the University.
+From Haymarket Station, take a number 25 bus from Dalry Road which will terminate at the main entrance of the University.